Halifax–Dartmouth Ferry Service: History

-The first true ferry to be employed in the harbour was not until 1816 the Sherbrooke classified as a Horseboat being powered by (in Sherbrooke's case) nine horses walking in a circular motion in the centre of the ferry powering the central paddle.
+The first ferry-built vessel to be employed in the harbour was not until 1816 the Sherbrooke classified as a horse boat being powered by (in Sherbrooke's case) nine horses walking in a circular motion in the centre of the ferry powering the central paddle.
 This ferry was thought to be a large improvement to the previous service due to its speed and ability to transport more people and cargo from either side of the harbour.
 This ferry operated in the harbour until 1830 when the first steam ferry, the Sir Charles Ogle, entered service.
 The continuing ferry service remained the only effective way of crossing the harbour until 1955, when the Angus L. Macdonald Bridge was first opened.

 The current generation of the ferry system was implemented by the former City of Dartmouth as part of major revitalization projects undertaken in both Dartmouth and Halifax in the 1970s.
 All five ferries currently in service were designed by Bedford-based company, E.Y.E.
 Marine Consultants.
 In 1994, the City of Dartmouth transferred control of the ferry system to Metro Transit, later known as Halifax Transit.